-As the first true generation of digital natives, Gen Z teens are coming of age and our world will soon be reshaped in their image.
+As the first true generation of digital natives, Gen Z is coming of age and reshaping the world in their image.
 Our economy, our culture, and even our media will be forever transformed.
-It is important for marketers and advertisers to keep up with the trends by understanding the mindset and preferences of this coveted audience.
 In this post, we will take a closer look at how your brand can understand Gen Z in order to effectively communicate with them based on their values, media consumption, and lifestyle.
 This is a must-have resource for marketers developing their Gen Z marketing strategy to reach the influential consumers of today and tomorrow.

 About Our Research